kachristensen/Current-Dnd-Campaigns/Session Notes/18 -  Maghaven II (8-24-25).md

 ![[17 Maghaven.jpg | center]]

 ## Summary
+The party accepted Mayor Sabine's mission to investigate strange occurrences in Maghaven's sewers in exchange for being invited to a council meeting and meet Agnes.
+After confronting Taryn and dispelling her enchantment on a tailor, Taryn revealed she was sent by a god to investigate them, then teleported out.
+The party entered the sewers and began slaying aberrations.

 ## IC Synopsis - Valindra
 > I...
 Have made some mistakes.
 Ria, has been avoiding me since she learned of my protecting her all these years.
 I thought, I thought I was doing what I was supposed to.
 But Persephone pointed out how much wrong I have done.
 Maybe I can talk to Ria in a few days and set things right.